woopsa-protocol/Woopsa/Sources/JavaScript/nodejs/README.md

 As a node module, Woopsa is very useful if you wish to quickly create a RESTful API.

-On the server-side, just give Woopsa the library any JavaScript object with properties and functions, and the library will create a RESTful API allowing you to read/write properties and call functions:
+On the server-side, just give Woopsa any JavaScript object with properties and functions, and the library will create a RESTful API allowing you to read/write properties and call functions, automagically!

 ````js
 var woopsa = require('woopsa');